StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 A useful instance can be one where a structural shortcut is easy to see and another where the same surface form is paired with a different transition rule.

-The question is not whether the model simulates everything.

-The question is whether it recognizes when it does not have to.
+The question is not whether the model simulates everything, the question is whether it recognizes when it does not have to.

 ### Query type